Cubemaster 3000

 Testing the stepper drivers

-We decided to kick the RAM later on and replace the intended Color-TFT-Display by a simple monochrome LCD.
+Debugging the RAM We decided to kick the RAM later on and replace the intended Color-TFT-Display by a simple monochrome LCD.

+The assembly.
 Note the cellphone camera.

 The Mainboard.